Date of Award:

 These three states represent three different mass states of the bridge.
 The original asphalt layer was substantially heavier than the new asphalt layer.
 The data obtained from all three tests was processed in order to extract modal properties of the bridge.
 The changes in modal properties were analyzed and the results of the testing proved to be insightful at defining the relationship between mass and resonant frequency.

 Dean, Michael W., "Relationship Between Mass and Modal Frequency of a Concrete Girder Bridge" (2011).
 All Graduate Theses and Dissertations.
-Paper 1161.
+1161.